 5.2.a.
 Scope of the complete standard: This standard specifies the air interface, including the medium access control layer (MAC) and physical layer (PHY), of combined fixed and mobile point-to-multipoint broadband wireless access (BWA) systems providing multiple services, including backhaul.
 The MAC is structured to support the WirelessMAN-SC, WirelessMAN-OFDM, and WirelessMAN-OFDMA PHY specifications, each suited to a particular operational environment.

 5.2.b.
 Scope of the project: This project will develop an amendment specifying enhancements to the WirelessMAN-OFDMA air interface for effective use in fixed and nomadic small cell backhaul applications, providing core network services to radio access networks.
 It will focus on backhaul operating in licensed bands below 11 GHz, particularly below 6 GHz, in which the backhaul radio operates far enough outside the band of the small cells that interference is negligible.
-It will add 256QAM, 512QAM, and 1024 QAM options in both uplink and downlink, with 4x4 MIMO in both directions, along with further enhancements that address small cell backhaul efficiency.
+It will add 256QAM, 512QAM, and 1024 QAM options in both uplink and downlink, with optional 4x4 MIMO in both directions, along with further enhancements that address small cell backhaul efficiency.
 Significant latency improvements will be attained.
-Enhancements to the Convergence Sublayer specifications will be incorporated as necessary for support of Carrier Ethernet backhaul requirements.
+Enhancements to the Convergence Sublayer specifications will be incorporated as necessary for support of Carrier Ethernet 2.0 backhaul requirements.
+The functionalities required for small cell backhaul support, including new functionalities but not necessarily all those included the baseline standard, will be specified explicitly.

 5.3 Is the completion of this standard dependent upon the completion of another standard: No